-Fees and commissions:
+• Fees and commissions:

-• Subscription and redemption commissions:
+Subscription and redemption commissions:

 The subscription and redemption commissions are added to the subscription price paid by the investor or deducted from the reimbursement price.
 Commissions earned by the UCITS compensate for the expenses incurred from investing or divesting the assets entrusted to it.
-Fees not paid into the mutual fund accrue to the management company, promoter, etc.
+Commissions not earned are returned to the management company, and marketing agent, etc.

-Charges billed to the investor, deducted at the time of subscriptions and redemptions Base Scale rate Subscription fee not payable to the UCITS Net asset value x number of units A, H, and B units: max.
-2% R unit: 6% maximum
+Charges billed to the investor, deducted at the time of subscriptions and redemptions Base Scale rate

-() Subscription fee payable to the UCITS Net asset value x None Subscription fee payable to the OCI15 number of units None Redemption fee not payable to the Net asset value x None UCITS number of units None Redemption fee payable to the UCITS Net asset value x None Redemption fee payable to the OCITS number of units None
+Subscription fee not payable to the Net asset value Units A, H and R unit:

+UCITS X В 6% maximum

+00113 number of units max.
+2% ()

+Net asset value None

+Subscription fee payable to the UCITS Х

+number of units

+Redemption fee not payable to the Net asset value None

+UCITS Х

+00113 number of units

+Net asset value

+Redemption fee payable to the UCITS Х None

+number of units

-() with the exception of UCIs and HSBC Global Asset Management (France) mandates
+^() with the exception of UCIs and HSBC Global Asset Management (France) mandates